 - Chekhov's Gun: The video recorder that Ted and co. get from Father Hernandez seems to be a throwaway gag at first, but it comes in handy as a way of watching Brennan's holiday video at the end of the episode.

-- Comically Missing the Point: Instead of being outraged at the blasphemous content of The Passion of Saint Tibulus, Ted and Dougal complain about the film's historical inaccuracies and point out that the plot was incomprehensible and that wearing so little in Norway would've been impractical.
+- Comically Missing the Point: Instead of being outraged at the blasphemous content of The Passion of Saint Tibulus, Ted and Dougal complain about the film's historical inaccuracies, point out that the plot was incomprehensible and that wearing so little in Norway would've been impractical.

 - Cringe Comedy: One could say the protest ended up this way, making for a VERY interested local populace.